 The Corporation maintains a Nonqualified Deferred Compensation ("NQDC") Plan which permits U.S. participants to elect to defer a portion of their compensation in excess of amounts that may be deferred under the Corporation's tax-qualified 401(k) Plan.
 The NQDC Plan does not pay or provide for preferential or above-market earnings.
 Participants may direct the investment of deferred cash compensation credited to their accounts among a range of investment options similar to those available under the Corporation's 401(k) Plan.
-Mr. Saperstein has elected to participate in the NQDC Plan in 2021 whereas Mr. Orr elected not to participate in 2021.
+Mr. Saperstein has elected to participate in the NQDC Plan in 2022.